mledan/OctoPrint-EasyServo/README.md

 It utilizes a custom `@EASYSERVO <PIN NUMBER> <RELATIVE ANGLE DIFFERENCE>` command that can be incorporated within your slicer to automatically move while printing.

-Example: `@EASYSERVO 12 10` will move the servo attached to pin 12 10 degrees in the positive direction from the current position. `@EASYSERVO 13 -10` will move the servo attached to pin 13 10 degrees in the negative direction from the current position.
+Example: `@EASYSERVO 12 10` will move the servo attached to GPIO number 12 10 degrees in the positive direction from the current position. `@EASYSERVO 13 -10` will move the servo attached to GPIO number 13 10 degrees in the negative direction from the current position.

 **Note:** The servos will initialize at 90 degrees on OctoPrint start up and is limited to a 90 degree swing in either direction.